irilenia/baerhunter_paper/README.md

 There are two scripts to run here.
 One, `example_run_realdata.Rmd`,  runs *baerhunter* for one choice of parameters (5-10) and is more concise and so more suitable for viewing; the other, `example_run_realdata_mult_cutoffs.Rmd`,  runs baerhunter for different combinations of cut-offs, thus including a lot of repetition in the calls to functions etc. The latter script is needed to reproduce all figures in the *baerhunter* manuscript.

 Both scripts require some files/directories to exist to run to completion.
 To set this up properly, download the file: `required_for_realdata_run.tar.gz` from
-BiRD/real_data and unpack it in the project directory:
+Zenodo and unpack it in the project directory:
 ```{bash }
 tar zxvf required_for_realdata_run.tar.gz
 ```